 Russian roulette with public trust

 Improving financial support for startups (by government interference or crowd-funding) will not make any positive, sustainable impact.
-As an economic marketplace that trades subprime or uniform investment risk more aggressively will be responsible for even faster attrition of the asset class (meant to support outliers that can produce $1B companies and its many jobs) than we have witnessed so far.
+An economic marketplace that trades subprime or uniform investment risk more aggressively will be responsible for even faster attrition of the asset class (meant to support outliers that can produce $1B companies and its many jobs) than we have witnessed.

 No increase or decline in money to the venture asset class can make up for the ill-conceived deployment of excessive embedded and self-induced subprime risk.
 More subprime risk deployed to innovation will only produce more distrust in its future.